uni-courses/snnalgorithms/README.md

 # networkx-to-lava-nc

-This is a libary of Spiking Neural Network algorithms (SNNs), along with their regular/normal/Neumann implementation. to their default/Neumann implementations.
+This is a library of Spiking Neural Network algorithms (SNNs), along with their regular/normal/Neumann implementation. to their default/Neumann implementations.
 The user can specify an SNN and "normal" algorithm which take as input a networkx graph, and compute some graph property as output.
 The output of the